Community 'rock train' grows in hospital yard to help comfort patient with special needs

 “When I go home, can I take all those rocks with me?” he recently asked his mom from his hospital bed.

 This story was reported by a journalist and has been converted to this platform with the assistance of AI.
-Our editorial team verifies all reporting on all platforms for fairness and accuracy.
+Scripps’ editorial team verifies all reporting on all platforms for fairness and accuracy.

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.